bachmeil/the-blog/_posts/2024-06-04-fossil-cgi.md

 ---
+title: Running CGI extensions with Fossil locally
+layout: post
 ---
-I'm a big fan of [Fossil]().
+I'm a big fan of [Fossil](https://fossil-scm.org).
 The only reason I use other Git services like Github is because others use it.
 Though I have to admit that it's easier to click a button to create a repo than to add a new repo to a self-hosted server.

 A couple nice features of Fossil are: